Enclosure: Methods of enclosure

 There were essentially two broad categories of enclosure, these were 'formal' or 'informal' agreements.
-Formal enclosure was achieved either through act of parliament from 1836 onwards, or by a written agreement signed by all parties involved.
-The written record would probably also include a map.
+Formal enclosure was achieved either through act of Parliament, or, from 1836 onwards, by a written agreement signed by all parties involved.
+The written record would usually include a map.

 With informal agreements there was either minimal or no written record other than occasionally a map of the agreement.
-The most straightforward informal enclosure was though 'unity of possession'.
-Under this, if an individual managed to acquire all the disparate strips of land in an area and consolidate them in one whole piece, for example a manor, then any communal rights would cease to exist as there was no one to exercise them.
+The most straightforward informal enclosure was through 'unity of possession'.
+Under this, if an individual managed to acquire all the disparate strips of land in an area and consolidate them in one whole piece, for example a manor, then any communal rights would cease to exist, since there was no one to exercise them.

-Open field system
+Open-field system

-Before the enclosures in England, "common" land was under the control of the manorial lord.
+Before the enclosures in England, "common land" was under the control of the manorial lord.
 The usual manor consisted of two elements, the peasant tenantry and the lord's holding, known as the demesne farm.
 The land the lord held was for his benefit and was farmed by his own direct employees or by hired labour.
 The tenant farmers had to pay rent.
 This could either be cash, labour or produce.
 Tenants had certain rights such as pasture, pannage, or estovers that could be held by neighbouring properties, or (occasionally) in gross by all manorial tenants.
 "Waste" land was often very narrow areas, typically less than 1 yd wide, in awkward locations (such as cliff edges, or inconveniently shaped manorial borders), but also could be bare rock, it was not officially used by anyone, and so was often "farmed" by landless peasants.

 The remaining land was organised into a large number of narrow strips, each tenant possessing several disparate strips throughout the manor, as would the manorial lord.
 The open-field system was administered by manorial courts, which exercised some collective control.

 The land in a manor under this system would consist of: